HDCat2/rate-editor/README.md

 <del>figure out how to check form values</del>

-figure out how to change playback rate on .mp3 and .ogg files
+<del>figure out how to change playback rate on .mp3 and .ogg files</del>

-figure out how to make a web extension modify downloaded files
+<del>figure out how to make a web extension modify downloaded files</del>

-figure out what needs to be modified on .osu files
+<del>figure out what needs to be modified on .osu files</del>

+successfully produce modified beatmaps

 figure out how to make it look good